socials

 Nkuringo lodge

 Nkuringo lodge is located at Nkuringo gorillas sector at latitude -1.05172° S and longitude 29.63044° E in Bwindi impenetrable forest national park in Uganda.
-Nkuringo lodge is 499km from Kampala, a 10 hours drive and 162km from Kigali, a 4 hours drive from Kigali, Rwanda.
-Nkuringo is a luxury eco-lodge with deluxe cottages & luxury suites with rates from $810- $1,400.
+Going to Nkuringo lodge is 499km from Kampala, a 10 hours drive and 162km from Kigali, a 4 hours drive from Kigali, Rwanda.
+Notably Nkuringo is a luxury eco-lodge with deluxe cottages & luxury suites with rates from $810- $1,400.

 Activities you can take on from Nkuringo lodge include;